 It was almost too easy for me to forgive the person who forced his will upon me that day, but I couldn’t forgive God.
 More than that, I couldn’t trust him.

 And for many years this is exactly where I stayed.
 I believed that there was a God who loved people.
 But I didn’t believe he loved me.
 At least not enough to protect me.

 But he has been wooing me ever since that day.

 I won’t lie or pretend I totally understand why that happened to me or why worse things happen to people every single day.
-I could throw around some clique about this being a fallen world and everyone having free will.
-And how sometimes one persons free will encroaches on others.
+I could throw around some cliche about this being a fallen world and everyone has free will.
+And how sometimes one person’s free will encroaches on others.
 All of which I believe is true.